Coming Off Mounjaro (Tirzepatide): What to Expect, Week By Week

 Why rebound happens (beyond “your appetite returns”)

-Your energy expenditure may be lower after weight loss: post-weight-loss physiology is often more “efficient”, so the same intake can produce easier regain (inference consistent with long-known weight maintenance biology; I’m not pretending tirzepatide creates a unique version of this problem).
+Your energy expenditure may be lower after weight loss: post-weight-loss physiology is often more “efficient”, so the same intake can produce easier regain (inference consistent with long-known weight maintenance biology).

 The environment didn’t change just because the injection stopped: food availability, cues, stress and sleep still push intake.
 The medication was buffering that.

-Diabetes adds another axis: stopping can raise glucose and shift medication needs; NICE guidance treats this as a monitored, target-driven process, not a motivational exercise.
+Diabetes adds another axis: stopping can raise glucose and shift medication needs.
 [6]

 Weeks 1–2 after the last dose: “The quiet decline”